 - Performance tasks

 - Script writing

 - Analysis and response to own and others' pieces

-- Directorial vision pitch

 - Students will have the opportunity to participate in incursions - Students will be required to provide a set of Stage Blacks (black clothing for performances) and their own costumes for performances. - Students will also be invited to excursions that allow them to experience professional performances.